cncf-csi/specs/README.md

 # Specifications for Container Storage Interfaces

-The purpose of this project is to define the various interfaces between cloud native schedulers and persistent data services.
+The purpose of this project is to define the various (vendor agnostic) interfaces between cloud native schedulers and persistent data services.

 There are 4 specific interfaces this project defines that schedulers and data service providers need to implement: